Law Firm Technology Trends That Can Help Your Practice

 Resources to help research, process and develop your legal expertise have evolved to reduce time and effort.
 Recent developments include:

-- eDiscovery: Sophisticated data analysis and AI-enhanced efforts help navigate the huge volume of electronic data generated worldwide.
+• eDiscovery: Sophisticated data analysis and AI-enhanced efforts help navigate the huge volume of electronic data generated worldwide and automatically classify it.

-- Strengthened infrastructure: Remote work arrangements will likely continue to some degree into the future, as the world adapts to a new normal in the wake of the COVID-19 crisis.
+• Strengthened infrastructure: Even as some employees are returning to the office, remote work arrangements remain popular.
 Robust network connections, real-time content management systems and reinforced security protocols can help facilitate seamless workflows while your team is working from multiple locations.

 Keeping the lights on